Zylophone/SPD-2.3-Onboarding/README.md

 ## Class Assignments

-- List (with links) of all course-level assignments (i.e. tutorials, challenge sets, contractor project, custom projects, etc)
-- Under each assignment link the rubric used to evaluate it or describe how it is evaluated.
-- Projects should be linked to a project page which has a description & requirements.

 ### Tutorials & Projects
 Tutorials are to help you get started in a topic.
 They are graded on completion only.: